taschaef/Weather_And_City_Analysis_With_Python_APIs/README.md

 # Weather and City Analysis with Python APIs

+## How to Use
+In the file named WeatherPy there are two Jupyter Notebook files: WeatherPy and VacationPy.
+WeatherPy contains code to visualize the weather of over 500 cities of varying distances from the equator.
+I created a series of linear regressions to demonstrate how different aspects of weather change as one moves closer to the equator.
+All charts of the linear regression are contained in the output_data folder.
+VacationPy contains code to narrow down a list of cities based on types of weather.
+I chose to narrow my cities down to places that are around 70 degrees F, with 50% cloud cover, and wind speeds less than 3 mph.
+Then I used GeoApify API to generate a list of hotels in the cities that met my criteria.

 ## Background
 Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"